History of Bulgaria: Sapaean Thracian kingdom (Roman vassal state) (1st century BC - 46 AD)

-In 188 BC, the Romans invaded Thrace, and warfare continued until 46 AD when Rome finally conquered the region.
+Roman rule

 In 46 AD, the Romans established the province of Thracia.
 By the 4th century, the Thracians had a composite indigenous identity, as Christian "Romans" who preserved some of their ancient pagan rituals.
 Thraco-Romans became a dominant group in the region, and eventually yielded several military commanders and emperors such as Galerius and Constantine I the Great.
-Urban centres became well-developed, especially the territories of Serdika, what is today Sofia, due to the abundance of mineral springs.
+Urban centres became well-developed, especially the territories of Serdika, which today the city of Sofia, due to the abundance of mineral springs.
 The influx of immigrants from around the empire enriched the local cultural landscape; temples of Osiris and Isis have been discovered near the Black Sea coast.
 Sometime before 300 AD, Diocletian further divided Thracia into four smaller provinces.

+Migration Period (3rd century - 7th century)

-Later in the 4th century, a group of Goths arrived in northern Bulgaria and settled in and around Nicopolis ad Istrum.
+In the 4th century, a group of Goths arrived in northern Bulgaria and settled in and around Nicopolis ad Istrum.
 There the Gothic bishop Ulfilas translated the Bible from Greek to Gothic, creating the Gothic alphabet in the process.
 This was the first book written in a Germanic language, and for this reason at least one historian refers to Ulfilas as "the father of Germanic literature".
 The first Christian monastery in Europe was founded in 344 by Saint Athanasius near modern-day Chirpan following the Council of Serdica.

 Due to the rural nature of the local population, Roman control of the region remained weak.
 In the 5th century, Attila's Huns attacked the territories of today's Bulgaria and pillaged many Roman settlements.
 By the end of the 6th century, Avars organized regular incursions into northern Bulgaria, which were a prelude to the en masse arrival of the Slavs.

 During the 6th century, the traditional Greco-Roman culture was still influential, but Christian philosophy and culture were dominant and began to replace it.
-From the 7th century, Greek became the predominant language in the Eastern Roman Empire's administration, Church and society, replacing Latin.
+From the 7th century, Greek became the predominant language under the Eastern Roman Empire's administration, Church and society, replacing Latin.

-Migration Period

-The Slavs
+Slavs

 The Slavs emerged from their original homeland (most commonly thought to have been in Eastern Europe) in the early 6th century and spread to most of eastern Central Europe, Eastern Europe and the Balkans, thus forming three main branches - the West Slavs, the East Slavs and the South Slavs.
 The easternmost South Slavs settled on the territory of modern Bulgaria during the 6th century.

-Most of the Thracians were eventually Hellenized or Romanized, with the last remnants surviving in remote areas until the 5th century.
+Most of the Thracians were eventually Hellenized or Romanized, with some exceptions surviving in remote areas until the 5th century.
 A portion of the eastern South Slavs assimilated most of them, before the Bulgar élite incorporated these peoples into the First Bulgarian Empire.